-- 1. Recording accounting transactions - a.
-Journalizing is done chronologically; it is the first recording of each transaction. - 1.
-A source document provides information for recording journal entries; examples include checks, sales invoices, purchase orders, and receipts. - 2.
-A general journal most common type of journal; if a business uses just one type, then it is general. - b.
-Posting is a process that transfers journal entries to the ledger. - 1.
-Post debit entry first; the journal page number is recorded in the reference column. - 2.
-The ledger account number is the reference recorded in the journal. - 3.
+- 1. Recording Accounting Transactions - a.
+Journalizing is done chronologically; it is the first recording of each transaction. - i) A source document provides information for recording journal entries; examples include checks, sales invoices purchase orders, and receipts. - ii) A general journal most common type of journal; if a business uses just one type, then it is general. - b.
+Posting is a process that transfers journal entries to the ledger.

+- i).
+Post debit entry first; the journal page number is recorded in the reference column. - ii).
+The ledger account number is the reference recorded in the journal. - iii).
 The same procedure is followed for the credit side of the journal entry. - c.
 Review the typical accounting transactions that are analyzed in this section to reinforce the concepts that have been presented so far. - d.
 Review the typical accounting transactions, including revenue and expenses, to reinforce the concepts that have been presented so far. - 2.
 Adjusting Entries are necessary to bring accounts up to date that have incorrect balances at the end of the accounting period.
 Review the sample entries throughout this section. - a.
-Estimates are one reason for adjusting entries. - 1.
-Depreciation expense is adjusted to properly reflect the asset's value and depreciation expense for the accounting period. - 2.
-Allowance for uncollectible accounts is adjusted to correspond with the current accounting period. - b.
-Prepaid/Unearned Accounts are another area where adjusting entries are recorded. - Expenses that are originally recorded as assets are adjusted for the current accounting period.
+Estimates are one reason for adjusting entries. - i) Depreciation expense is adjusted to properly reflect the asset's value and depreciation expense for the accounting period. - ii) Allowance for uncollectible accounts is adjusted to correspond with the current accounting period. - b.
+Prepaid/Unearned Accounts are another area where adjusting entries are recorded. - i).
+Expenses that are originally recorded as assets are adjusted for the current accounting period.
 Some expenses that are adjusted include insurance expense and supplies expense.
-Adjustments are also made for expenses that are originally recorded as expenses like supplies and insurance. - 2.
+Adjustments are also made for expenses that are originally recorded as expenses like supplies and insurance. - ii).
 Revenues that are originally recorded as liabilities represent deferred revenue; the adjustment updates the account for the revenue that has been received, like rent revenue.
-The revenue may also have been first recorded as revenue, and an adjusting entry would update that.
+The revenue may also have been first recorded as revenue, and an adjusting entry would update that. - d.
+Accruals - i).
+Accrued expenses are adjusted to display the expenses that have actually been incurred, like salaries and interest. - ii).
+Accrued revenues are also updated for the revenue earned in the current period; interest is a good example.